sparknet-innovations/book-web-app/README.md

-# 📘 BookWorld - A Simple Flask Book Management App
+# 📘 BookWorld - A Flask Book Management App

 **BookWorld** is a lightweight web application built with Flask.
 It allows users to browse, add, and search for books in a clean, responsive interface.